smikhalevski/roqueform/README.md

 So most of the time you don't need to store a child field in a variable if you already have a reference to a parent field.

-The child field has all the same functionality as its parent, so you can derive a new field from it as well:
+The child field has all the same functionality as its parent, so you can access its children as well:

 ```ts
 planetsField.at(0).at('name');